coljac

 Fire the censor

-Posted by Colin in Internet, Opinion on July 20th, 2011 | No Comments
+Posted by Colin on Jul 20, 2011 in Internet, Opinion | Comments Off on Fire the censor

 As somebody with a keen interest in free speech issues, I’m naturally predisposed to skepticism when it comes to government censorship.
 The system we have in Australia serves two purposes; it provides information to consumers (“MA15+ – extreme nudity and wisecracking animals”) and protects Australians from morally inappropriate material, such as spanking or violent video games.
 The first job has some merit to it – I’ve often looked at the rating of a film myself to get a bit more information on what I’m about to watch, even if I’m hoping for a higher value.
 The second I don’t have much time for.